Elvis Andrus Preview, Player Props: White Sox vs. Tigers

 Elvis Andrus At The Plate

-- Andrus is batting .243 with 15 doubles, a triple, five home runs and 24 walks.
+- Andrus has 16 doubles, a triple, five home runs and 25 walks while batting .256.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.